SwarmForge: Disciplined AI Agent Orchestration with tmux

 Usage

-Create a swarmforge/ directory in your target working directory with the following structure:
+Create a swarmforge/ directory in your project:

 swarmforge/